COMP90082-2020-SM2-AA-Wombat/platform/README.md

 It deplys the application using docker compose.

-Push to master with approcal only by group members.
+Push to master with approval only by group members.

 Run application: command docker-compose up